A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Methodology

-For a fixed $K$, in Mode III, this is a system of $N_1$ equations for $N_1$ variables, and, in Mode I there are $2N_1$ equations for $2N_1$ variables.
+where $\bm{f}(i) = -\frac{\partial E}{\partial \bm{x}(i)}$ is the force acting on the $i$th atom, then an equilibrium configuration can be found by solving $\bm{F_0} = \bm{0}$. {\cb The usual numerical procedure is to prescribe some reasonable $K$ and check whether there exists a solution to $\bm{F_0} = \bm{0}$ for that $K$.} For a fixed $K$, in Mode III, {\cb this corresponds to solving} a system of $N_1$ equations for $N_1$ variables, and, in Mode I there are $2N_1$ equations for $2N_1$ variables.
 In a fully 3D case, to be considered in numerical tests in Section \ref{sec:num_real}, the system considered consists of $3N_1$ equations for $3N_1$ variables.

 The remaining difficulty is the interplay between the choice of $K$ and the crack tip position.
 This will be addressed in Section \ref{sec:cont} with the help of numerical continuation, in particular highlighting fundamental limitations of the static boundary scheme.